metatron-app/metatron-cube/docs/content/operations/pull-deps.md

 Hadoop dependency to pull down, followed by a maven coordinate, e.g. org.apache.hadoop:hadoop-client:2.4.0

-`--no-default-hadoop`
+`--default-hadoop`

-Don't pull down the default hadoop coordinate, i.e., org.apache.hadoop:hadoop-client:2.3.0.
+Pull down the default hadoop coordinate if not specified, i.e., org.apache.hadoop:hadoop-client:2.3.0.
 If `-h` option is supplied, then default hadoop coordinate will not be downloaded.

 `--clean`